awsdocs/amazon-pinpoint-user-guide/doc-source/settings-event-streams.md

 1. Choose **Save**\.

-As Amazon Pinpoint receives events from your app and generates campaign events, it sends this data to your Kinesis stream\.
-For more information about the data that Amazon Pinpoint sends for an event, see [Event Data](https://docs.aws.amazon.com/pinpoint/latest/developerguide/analytics-streaming.html#analytics-streaming-data) in the *Amazon Pinpoint Developer Guide*\.
+As Amazon Pinpoint receives events for your project, it sends this data to your Kinesis stream\.
+For information about the data that Amazon Pinpoint sends for an event, see [Streaming Amazon Pinpoint Events to Kinesis](https://docs.aws.amazon.com/pinpoint/latest/developerguide/event-streams.html) in the *Amazon Pinpoint Developer Guide*\.